file9.ai

 Communications

-The islands have limited communications infrastructure, including local radio and satellite TV options.
-Internet access is available but limited, with a small percentage of the population online.
+The communication infrastructure includes a local radio station and access to satellite broadcasts from Australia.
+Internet connectivity is limited, with a small percentage of the population utilizing online services.

 Key Metrics